GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-113/index.md

 The **Recorder** panel now lets you add assertions right during recording, with all runtime data available to you.

 To add an assertion, start a new recording, interact with your page, and click **Add assertion**.
 The **Recorder** inserts a step with the [`waitForElement` type](/docs/devtools/recorder/reference/#step-properties) that you can customize on the fly.
-Watch the video to see assertions in action.
+Watch the video to see assertions in action on the [coffee cart demo](https://coffee-cart.app/).

 {% Video src="video/NJdAV9UgKuN8AhoaPBquL7giZQo1/oSTbA1gmxW9EIzZjma1W.mp4", controls="true", muted="true", class="screenshot" %}